-As the saying goes "Science discovers, Technology develops and Public Health delivers", the School of Medical Sciences of the UoH embarked on completing the cycle by an innovative approach - the Master of Public Health program.
-It is trying to ensure that the "bench to bedside to brass-tacks" competencies are developed through this programme.
+As the saying goes "Science discovers, Technology develops and Public Health delivers", the School of Medical Sciences of the UoH embarked on completing the cycle by an innovative approach - the Master of Public Health program, which aims at imparting core public health competencies through this programme

+The bench to bedside to brass-tacks" competencies are developed through this programme.
 The Master of Public Health, a two year interdisciplinary program, is offered by School of Medical Sciences in collaboration with other Schools within University of Hyderabad (School of Social Sciences, School of Management students, School of Economics, S N School of Performing Arts, Fine Arts & Communication) and conjointly with Indian Institute of Public Health (IIPH)-Hyderabad.
 The major objectives of the MPH program of UoH is as follows:

-- Prepare professionals to work in public health in socially, culturally and economically diverse populations by being attentive to needs of vulnerable and disadvantaged groups. - Promote public health research in institutional and field settings - Train personnel in program organization and management, problem solving, and critical thinking in the public health domain; - Promote qualities of leadership among public health professionals and effectively use communication skills for health advocacy.
+- Prepare professionals to work in public health in socially, culturally and economically diverse populations by being attentive to needs of vulnerable and disadvantaged groups. - Promote public health research in institutional and field settings - Train professionals for teaching /training posts in public health institutions for disability, community nursing and health project management. - Promote qualities of leadership among public health professionals and effectively use communication skills for health advocacy.